hail-is/hail/hail/python/hail/docs/overview/expressions.rst

     >>> ~s1
     <BooleanExpression of type bool>

-Remember that you can use :meth:`.Expression.eval` to evaluate the expression.
+Remember that you can use :func:`~hail.expr.eval`: to evaluate the expression.

     >>> hl.eval(~s1)
     True